RULES and GUIDELINES

 - The width of your table space is approximately 30 inches.
 You may use the space under the table for storage.
 If you chose to make a tri-fold you can use the space in front of it.

-- You will need to find a way to display/share the title of your project, your name, your school, and your grade, and any resources you used for your project.
+- You will need to display/share any resources you used for your project.

 - For an Informative type project, you should have some pictures, models, or collections as part of your visual presentation (see below).